yesodweb/yesodweb.com-content/blog/2013/09/complexity-zero-sum-game.md

     isolate 20 =$ sinkFile "output2.txt"
 ```

+With an input.txt of:

+    hellohellohellohelloworldworldworldworldbyebyebyebye

+output1.txt ends up with:

+    hellohellohellohello

+and output2.txt is:

+    worldworldworldworld

 (You can inflate the number 20 to something much larger to make the need for
 streaming data more realistic.)